GaijinEntertainment/quirrel/doc/source/reference/language/destructuring_assignment.rst

 .. index::
     single: Destructuring assignment

-The destructuring assignment syntax is a an expression that makes it possible to unpack values from arrays, or properties from tables/classes/instances, into distinct variables.
+The destructuring assignment syntax is an expression that makes it possible to unpack values from arrays, or properties from tables/classes/instances, into distinct variables.
 This is similar to destructuring assignment in JavaScript (ECMAScript 2015)